RadialDevGroup/ombudsman/development/STORY_WRITING.md

 4. Accepting webhook posts and requests
 5. Constructing a mock interface for testing (Possibly a node-based api to serve fixtures)
 6. Buidling additional services around API interfaces (This is a good story to imply refactoring into)

+**Note**

+Sometimes stories that can be broken up do not make sense as discrete deliverables.
+In these instances, it may make more sense to combine stories.